AlexiaNomena/Correspondence_Analysis_Free_Use/README.md

 If the dataset is already a contingency table, then the parameter `isCont` must be given as `True` and the table should be transformed into a panda dataframe (lines 21 -- 31 of `implementation.py`)

 ## Supported Data type (if not a contingency table)
 Excel file.
-In our specific project, datafile contains numerical coding of texts in Égyptien de Tradition, each single data consisting of a ten digits number encoding for the grammatical structure of a sentence (files be found [here](data_link)).
+In our specific project, datafile contains numerical coding of texts in Égyptien de Tradition, each single data consisting of a ten digits number encoding for the grammatical structure of a sentence (files can be downloaded [here](https://www.zib.de/ext-data/correspondence/).

 You can also use your own python function to clean your dataset instead of the function `Cleaned_Data` in `implementation.py` line 9.
 ## Results